Please ensure Javascript is enabled for purposes of website accessibility

 It sounds simple … and it is.
 The key, as always, is to follow the plan.
 It’s easy to say you’ll sell a portion after the stock has a good run, but when you’re watching the name levitate day after day, it’s hard for most to think of paring back.

 What I’ve always liked about booking some partial profits on the way up is that it’s a good strategy in any environment.
-If things are choppy and tedious, as they have been for months, it allows you to scratch out some modest profits when you get them.
+If things are choppy and tedious, it allows you to scratch out some modest profits when you get them.
 And while you won’t make as much as super-bulls during a runaway market, you’ll do just fine by riding the shares you still own.

 There’s no magic formula, and in fact, I usually use judgment as to when to take some chips off the table.
 But if you’re looking for a few pointers, here are three: